brickj/trading-ai/000_including_foreign_exchanges.md

-# Including Foreign Exchanges in Your Analysis
+# IBKR Foreign Exchange Integration Analysis

+# Analyzing existing foreign exchange documentation

 To include foreign exchanges you primarily adjust the configuration and let the existing data‑fetcher handle the new symbols.